salrashid123/gcp_tokendistributor/README.md

     --secretsFile=secrets.json
 ```

->> Some notes about using the TPM to seal data:
+>> **Some notes about using the TPM to seal data**
-  Decryption of TPM based data by the TokenClient is visible by the GCP Hypervisor.
+  * Decryption of TPM based data by the TokenClient is visible by the GCP Hypervisor.
 If the threat model why you are using this configuration strictly stipulates that hypervisor cannot read or corrupt VM memory then that would likely mean you also cannot a vTPM.
-Note that GCP Confidential Compute instances uses SEV and not SNP.
+  * Note that GCP Confidential Compute instances uses SEV and not SNP.
 Please see [AMD SEV-SNP:  Strengthening VM Isolation with Integrity Protection](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)

 ### Provision with TINK Encryption Key